stardoom4/apero/content/garden/_index.md

 sidebar:
   title: A Sidebar for Thoughts
   description: |
-    This is My digital garden or a wiki.
+    This is My digital garden and a wiki.
   author: "Celestial Entity"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml